quasimatic/glance-dom/readme.md

   </body>
 </html>
 ```
+###### NOTE: In the above example Glance is being served over http.
+It is also available at https://quasimatic.org/glance-dom/dist/glance-dom.js

 And then in your ```example-script.js``` file you can find the element that contains "click me" by executing the following: